fwiko/sharex-server/README.md

 # ShareX Server

-A simple web server allowing files to be uploaded via [ShareX](https://sharex.github.io/), and accessed using the resulting web address.
+A simple [ShareX](https://sharex.github.io/) custom upload server allowing files to be uploaded and then accessed using the resulting web address.

+The [Open Graph protocol](https://ogp.me/) has been used to allow for images and videos supported by HTML to be displayed as rich objects on platforms such as Discord and Twitter.

 ## Build the image